 Thus, there are low-cost airlines.
 The problem is, that very often, between two destinations, you have to go via Buenos Aires.
 For instance, it’s not possible to go from Iguazu straight to San Carlos de Bariloche.
 Or to Trelew or most other national airports.
 You’ll always have a stopover in Buenos Aires.
 If you have bad luck, there will be a couple of hours that you have to spend at the airport.
 It simply might not be worth the hassle of going downtown.

 This being said, there are great deals on flights between Buenos Aires and the most touristy destinations.
 For instance, flying FlyBondi, fares start at around 20 bucks.
 Another company offering great rates is the Chilean airline JetSmart.

 Although the distances in Argentina can be really long, travelling by bus is a very popular way of going places.
-It’s not unusual that passengers spend up to 24 hours on the bus.
+It’s not unusual for passengers to spend up to 24 hours on the bus.

-However, I’ve been on long-distance busses like Andesmar overnight that were not so great.
+However, I’ve been on long-distance buses like Andesmar overnight which was not so great.
 Fortunately, I’m a sound sleeper.
 If you are having problems sleeping in uncomfortable positions, you should rather consider flying – despite the relatively high airfares.

 Local Public Transportation

 Every larger city I’ve visited in Argentina had a good system of public transportation.
 While only Buenos Aires has also a subway, in all other cities was a great system of buses.